 What’s under the hood of these trucks is comparable.
 In each, the flagship models are powered by strong V-6 engines.
 But at the base level, the Colorado has a four-cylinder engine—a 200-hp, 2.5-liter—that feels far stronger for everyday-driving situations than the 159-hp, 2.7-liter four in the Tacoma.

 Go for the V-6 engine and these two trucks are far closer in performance.
-The Tacoma’s 3.6-liter V-6 makes 305 horsepower and 269 pound-feet of torque, and is paired only with a six-speed automatic transmission.
-Meanwhile, the 2016 Toyota Tacoma goes with a 3.5-liter V-6 that makes 278 hp and 285 pound-feet and also feels very strong and quick.
-The Tacoma V-6’s faster-reacting transmission gives a slight edge as we see it, as the automatic in the Colorado doesn’t quite live up to their potential due to slurred shifts.
+The Colorado's 3.6-liter V-6 makes 308 horsepower and is paired only with an 8-speed automatic transmission.
+Meanwhile, the 2017 Toyota Tacoma goes with a 3.5-liter V-6 that makes 278 hp and 285 pound-feet and also feels very strong and quick.
+The Tacoma V-6’s faster-reacting transmission gives a slight edge as we see it, but we haven't actually driven a Colorado with its new-for-2017 8-speed automatic.

 But the Colorado does have a secret weapon in its pickup war chest: the fuel-efficient pulling power of a new 2.8-liter Duramax four-cylinder turbo-diesel engine that makes a whopping 369 pound-feet of torque at just 2,000 rpm—good for serious tow ratings up to 7,700 pounds (versus 7,000 with the V-6) and near-effortless acceleration with a load, or up grades, often without the neeed for dramatic downshifts.

-The Duramax diesel returns up to an EPA-rated 22 mpg city, 31 mpg, which makes that version of the Colorado the most fuel-efficient pickup in the U.S. market.
+The Duramax diesel returns up to an EPA-rated 30 mpg on the highway, which makes that version of the Colorado the most fuel-efficient pickup in the U.S. market.
 For this reason, it’s also the far better choice for towing, in this competitive set.
-Four-cylinder, 2WD versions of the Colorado earn a still-impressive 20/27 mpg, while these models both get about 20 mpg combined in V-6 form.

 The Colorado’s interior is about the best in its class.
 Its MyLink infotainment system has Apple CarPlay, for easy mirroring of some iPhone and iPad apps, and it’s one of the most intuitive systems on the market.
 The Tacoma also has a pretty good touch-screen system, with Siri Eyes Free compativility.
 But you’ll find that many items that are trickling down to mid-size trucks—like ventilated or cooled front seats, heated rear seats, seat memory settings, smart cruise control, and forward collision systems—simply aren’t available on any Tacoma.
 Both of these trucks offer dozens of accessories—although the Tacoma offers a clever standard GoPro mount that’s going to appeal to the active off-road crowd.